posva/unplugin-vue-router/docs/guide/typescript.md

 ## Extra types

-You can always take a look at the generated `typed-router.d.ts` file to inspect what are the generated types. `unplugin-vue-router` improves upon many of the existing types in `vue-router` and adds a few ones as well:
+You can always take a look at the generated `typed-router.d.ts` file to inspect what are the generated types. `unplugin-vue-router` creates a `RouteNamedMap` interface and exports it from `'vue-router/auto-routes'`.

-### `RouteNamedMap`

-The `RouteNamedMap` interface gives you access to all the metadata associated with a route.
-It can also be extended to enable types for **dynamic routes** that are added during runtime.

 ```ts
 import type { RouteNamedMap } from 'vue-router/auto-routes'
 ```

-Extending types with dynamically added routes:
+This interface contains all the routes in your application along with their metadata.
+Augment it to add types for **dynamic routes** that are added during runtime:

 ```ts
 export {} // needed in .d.ts files